Kazakhstan and the World Bank: Reception

 Overall trends for the economy in Kazakhstan indicate that World Bank efforts to help the development of Kazakhstan have been a net positive for the country.
 This is reflected in the rising life expectancy and decreasing poverty ratio of the country.
 However, evidence suggests that the World Bank has failed to effectively tackle one of its main goals in Kazakhstan, protecting the environment.
 Although efforts to revitalize the Aral Sea have largely been successful, Carbon dioxide emission in the country have rapidly increased since the year 2000.

+Recent developments

+On 20 March 2025, Deputy Prime Minister Serik Zhumangarin emphasized the partnership’s role in structural reforms and sustainable growth, with GDP expected to rise by 5.6% in 2025.
+Key initiatives include the Kambarata HPP-1, road modernization, innovation, and Aral Sea restoration.
+World Bank Regional Director Tatiana Proskuryakova highlighted the $2.5 billion project portfolio and the importance of ratifying the Partnership Framework Agreement to expand cooperation.